 Go check Pinterest right now for boards in your own niche - I'm willing to bet you'll find some!

 Secondly, people don't join group boards.
 That is game changing.
 Find large, active group boards in your niche and send requests to join.
-Yes, sending the requests are a minor inconvenience, but the rewards are SO worth it.
+Yes, sending the requests is a minor inconvenience, but the rewards are SO worth it.

 Thirdly, people give it a go but they're too timid.
 They pin once or twice per day (if that) and wonder where all their traffic is...